graphql/graphql-spec/spec/Section 4 -- Introspection.md

   - Accepts the argument `includeDeprecated` which defaults to {false}.
 If {true}, deprecated input fields are also returned.
 - All other fields must return {null}.
+- `directives` must return the ordered set of directives applied to this input-object.

 **List**